tuna/gdanmaku-server/README.md

     > If you have trouble building docker image in executing the script above, you can try uncommenting the lines commented in PROJECT_ROOT_DIR/Dockerfile

+    Then open port `80`, `443` in your VPS according to your OS and VPS provider.

+    > If you do not use telegram support, then it is okay to keep port `443` closed.

 6. Edit Wechat Subscription Account if necessary

-    Change URL in your account settings to
+    Change `URL` in your account settings to
     ```
     http://<PUBLIC_IP>/api/wechat
     ```